victor-develop/conway-gof/readme.md

 The whole application starts with one root level logger, and different places in the application may spawn a child logger by using `logger.child(customKey: string)`, and all the json output by the child logger will have the property __customKey__ you can track with.

 All the event buses, as well as socket-io in the application should be already attached with a logger by `./solution/common/src/log-event-bus.ts`.

-Every time when an event, e.g. `apiEvents.gameStateUpdate` is registerd with a handler or emmited, the event will be automatically logged as well as the arguments passed through.
+__Every time when an event, e.g. `apiEvents.gameStateUpdate` is registerd with a handler or emmited, the event will be automatically logged as well as the arguments passed through__.

 You can easily track the application on your heroku deployment by redirecting `heroku logs` to you own disk.
 You can also use some json search and filter techniques provided by [bunyan cli](https://github.com/trentm/node-bunyan#cli-usage)

 __Note__: bunyan logger just automatically appended a word 'undefined' at 'msg' fields of each log, this is not an application error.